 - When wrapping gifts, try alternating positions by standing at a table or counter-top for one package, sitting on a bed for another, sitting in a comfortable chair for another, etc. Do not wrap packages while sitting on a hard floor.
 This can wreak havoc on your posture.

-- Always stretch before and after you wrap gifts.
-Stretch the opposite muscle groups; if you are leaning forward when wrapping your gifts, stretch backward when you are done.
+- After you wrap gifts, stretch the opposite muscle groups; if you are leaning forward when wrapping your gifts, stretch backward when you are done.

 - Cyber-shopping?
 Beware of tech neck and poor posture as you browse the web for the perfect gift.
 Avoid hunching over and use proper screen ergonomics to keep pain at bay.

-Of course, you should try to maintain your usual healthy habits of eating nutritious food, getting plenty of rest, and visit your chiropractor regularly.
+Of course, you should try to maintain your usual healthy habits of eating nutritious food, getting plenty of rest, and visit your chiropractor if you develop aches or pains after holiday activities.
 Need a doctor?
 Find one near you at www.tnchiro.com/find-a-doctor.

 Source: ACA’s Get Healthy With Chiropractic – Holiday Shopping Shouldn’t Be a Pain in the Neck or Back, Say Chiropractic Physicians